chiemezie1/mintingWebsite/README.md

 + Transfer Ownership: The owner can transfer ownership of the contract to another address by calling the transferOwnership function.

 ## Prerequisites
+Before getting started, ensure that you have the following prerequisites installed on your machine:

-Node.js and npm installed globally
+[Node.js](https://nodejs.org/)- Install Node.js and npm globally on your system (Node Package Manager) .

-React.js
-Hardhat
+[React.js](https://react.dev/learn/installation)- Install React.js to build the frontend application.

+[Hardhat](https://hardhat.org/hardhat-runner/docs/getting-started#installation) - Install Hardhat, a development environment for Ethereum projects.

 ## Installation